 The process can be intrusive, discouraging, and intimidating, but there are companies that will hire individuals who have previously committed a felony.

 In this blog post, we will examine the following:

 - What is Included in a Background Check?

 - Do Background Checks Report Felonies After 10 Years?

 - Do Background Checks Report Felonies After 20 Years?

 - Criminal Records

 What is a Background Check?

-There are several reasons why employers conduct a background check on job applicants and even on current employees.
+There are several reasons why employers may conduct a background check.

 - Negligent hiring practices.
 If an employee’s actions hurt someone, employers may be held liable.